mark-hahn/fjs/README.md

 	.  ( + 1 2 )    // prints "3"
 	. :( + 1 2 )	// prints "[Function]"

-And lastly, the `=` suffix is described in the "Named Variables" section.

-*Number/Asterisk Convention*

-You will see many words that end in a number or asterisk.
-This is just a convention, not a real word modifier.
-When there is a number it means how many items from the top of the stack to operate on.
-When there is an asterisk it means to operate on all items in the stack.
+The `.` modifier, not to be confused with the dot print word, acts much the same way as it does in Javascript.
+The dot is appended to the end of a variable.
+It pops an object off the stack and references the named property of the object, leaving the property value (or function result) on the stack.
+These two lines are functionally identical.

+    .
+Math.min  1 2 3   // prints "3" (Math.max(1, 3, 2))   Leaves empty stack
+    . min.
+Math 1 2 3   // prints "3" (Math.max(1, 3, 2))   Leaves empty stack

+The `<` modifier is appended to the end of any function.
+It has an optional form with a number `<n`.
+It overrides the default number of items to pop off the stack and pass to the called function as arguments.
+When there isn't a number after the `<`, the entire stack is passed as arguments and emptied.
+The default number of arguments depends on the funcion but for javascript functions it is always the entire stack.

-    .2 1 2 3      // prints two items, "1 2", and leaves one item on the stack
+    .
+1 2 3				// pops one item and prints "1"
-    .* 1 2 3      // prints all three, "1 2 3" and leaves the stack empty
+    .<   1 2 3				// empties stack and prints "1 2 3"
+    .<2  1 2 3				// pops two items and prints "1 2"
-    drop* 1 2 3   // empties entire stack
+    .
+Math.min 	 1 2 3		// empties stack and prints "3"
+    .
+Math.max<2 1 2 3		// pops two items and prints "2"

+The `=` suffix is described in the *Named Variables* section.

 *Multiple Stacks*

 In FJS, every function invocation creates a new invisible data stack in the function's local scope.
-All words operate on the current local stack.
-This means as functions calls are nested a "stack of stacks" is created.
-When a function is called it only empties the current "inner" stack.
+All words now operate on this new local stack.
+This means as function calls are nested, a "stack of stacks" is created.
+When a function is called it can only push/pop items from/to the current "inner" stack.
 All "outer" stacks are not affected.

+Editor's note:  The next two paragraphs are implementation details and may be skipped.

-On every function call, the new stack starts empty and the local stack is moved to the function call arguments.
-This brings up the problem of accessing stack items outside the function's local scope.
-What use is a function that can't operate on existing stack items?
+On every function call the old local stack (the outer stack) is moved to the function call arguments leaving the old stack empty.
+A normal, non-FJS Javascript function operates on these call arguments to produce its return value which is pushed on the outer stack when it terminates.
+This non-FJS Javascript function does not access the new local stack and it stays empty.

+So weirdly enough, when a non-FJS function executes, the inner and outer stacks are both empty the whole time.
+Note that a function can return any number of items using an array (see the *Function Results* section).
+This allows a function to effectively operate only on the stack's top items by returning most of the arguments back in an array.
+Even FJS primitive words, which are implemented in Javascript, operate this way.

+*Using Arguments*

+An FJS function (made with parens) operates on the local stack instead of the arguments, like all stack-based languages do.
+But the local stack starts off empty, so how does the FJS function get items onto its local stack?
+This is accomplished by a word that pops items from the arguments and pushes them onto the local stack.

-The `@` word directly pops items off of the outer stack and pushes them onto the inner local stack.
-It is a word made up of an at sign `@`, possibly followed by a number (`@n`).
-The number tells how many items to move from the outer stack to the inner.
-If there is no number then one item is moved.
+The `@` word pops one item off of the `arguments` list and pushes it onto the local stack.
+You can use the word modifier `<n` to specify moving more than one argument.
 This can be used anywhere inside of a function and there can be multiple of these in a function.

+Because the outer stack is passed to the function as arguments and then `@` moves arguments to the inner stack, one can think of the `@` word as just moving items from the outer stack to the inner stack.

+    ( .  @ . @ . @ )   1 2 3  // prints "1", then "2", then "3" and leaves stack empty
     ( .
-Math.max @2 ) 1 2 3  // prints "2" and leaves one item on stack
+Math.max @<2 ) 1 2 3  // prints "2" and leaves one item on stack
-    ( .  @ . @ . @ )  1 2 3  // prints "1", then "2", then "3"
-    ( .* @3 )         1 2 3  // prints "1 2 3"
+    ( .< @< 4 )<2      1 2 3  // prints "1 2 4" and leaves one item on stack

+Note that in the last line the `<2` modifier on the function specifies the number of outer stack items popped and passed as arguments.

 *Function Results*